luciotato/LiteScript/reference/ASTBase.lite.md

   If all of those fail, it will return `undefined`.

 Method start:
-Remember the actual position, to rewind if all the arguments to `opt` fail
+Remember the actual position, to rewind if all optionals fail to parse

         var startPos = .lexer.getPos()